TwinPush/api-docs/faq-en.md

 ## Error Messages

-The following table list describe the main error messages that return Google (FCM) and Apple (APNS) Push notification Platforms.
+The following table list describe the main error messages that return Google (FCM), Apple  (APNS) and Huawei (HMS) Push notification Platforms.
 TwinPush relay these messages in the response of Notification request.
 These messages could also be found in the downloadable report at a Notification view.

 | Message | Description |
 |---------|-------------|